External Ids for DCK Gene

 DCK (Deoxycytidine Kinase) is a Protein Coding gene.
-Diseases associated with DCK include uterine sarcoma and neurofibrosarcoma.
-Among its related pathways are Metabolism and RB in Cancer.
+Diseases associated with DCK include neurofibrosarcoma and lymphoblastic lymphoma.
+Among its related pathways are Metabolism and Lamivudine Pathway, Pharmacokinetics/Pharmacodynamics.
 GO annotations related to this gene include protein homodimerization activity and nucleoside kinase activity.
 An important paralog of this gene is TK2.

 UniProtKB/Swiss-Prot for DCK Gene